Bank of America names new co-heads of UK investment banking

 The newly created roles, detailed in a memo seen by Reuters, follow departures from the bank in the past few months, including that of Bank of America’s head of global investment banking Diego De Giorgi and his boss Christian Meissner.

-The Wall Street bank appointed Matthew Koder last year to succeed Meissner and revitalize its corporate and investment banking business after a slide in fees.
+The Wall Street bank appointed Matthew Koder last year to succeed Meissner and revitalise its corporate and investment banking business after a slide in fees.

 De Giorgi was replaced by Jack MacDonald and Thomas Sheehan who are co-heads of global investment banking out of the United States.